Brewers Pitcher Josh Hader Apologizes For Racist, Homophobic Tweets Discovered During All-Star Game

 — Ryan Fagan (@ryanfagan) July 18, 2018

-Hader stated during a post-game interview that he had no knowledge of the tweets having surfaced until he reached the clubhouse after his eighth inning appearance when an N.L. official summoned him from the dugout to alert him to the situation.
+Hader stated during a post-game interview that he had no knowledge of the tweets having surfaced until he reached the clubhouse after his eighth-inning appearance when an N.L. official summoned him from the dugout to alert him to the situation.
 As news of the tweets made their way around the stadium, players could be seen in the dugouts reading them on their smartphones.
-In the bleachers, some members of Hader’s family that were in attendance removed their All-Star Game replica jerseys bearing his name, and replaced them with generic models.
+In the bleachers, some members of Hader’s family that were in attendance removed their All-Star Game replica jerseys bearing his name and replaced them with generic models.

 dawg they are 100000% reading those tweets by josh hader right now lmfaooooo pic.twitter.com/08LTJWjMeA